Exclusive — Kash Patel: Joe Biden Is on Vacation 'While Afghanistan Is on Fire'

 Kash Patel, former chief of staff to the acting secretary of defense, noted that President Joe Biden is on vacation “while Afghanistan is on fire” on Monday’s edition of SiriusXM’s Breitbart News Daily with host Alex Marlow.

-“Here’s the biggest thing,” Patel began, “on the most critical national security incident of the last 20 years — the Afghan withdrawal — President Biden isn’t even sitting at the White House.
+Patel, former head of the National Counterterrorism Center at the National Security Council during the Trump administration, said, “Here’s the biggest thing: on the most critical national security incident of the last 20 years — the Afghan withdrawal — President Biden isn’t even sitting at the White House.
 The commander-in-chief is not surrounded in-person by his advisers and is out on vacation.”

 Biden left for a two-week vacation at Camp David on Friday.
 On Monday morning, Biden’s staff said he would return to the White House in the afternoon to publicly address unfolding events in Afghanistan.